 This will result in more innovative ways of positioning oneself competitively to attract potential customers and gain a competitive edge over rivals.

 6 – Explain Your Service Or Product Line

-This step is critical when preparing a plan as it gives potential investors, lenders, and customers all the necessary information about your company’s offerings.
-In this section, you will describe the products or services you offer, including features, benefits, value, and proposition.
+This step is critical when preparing a plan as it gives potential investors, lenders, and customers all the necessary information about your company's offerings.
+In this section, you will describe your products or services, including features, benefits, value, and proposition.

 It should also include pricing information, if applicable.
 Clearly outline the product's features, pricing, relevant details, and any advantages your services offer over the competition.